berkeleybuildscapacity/berkeleybuildscapacity.github.io/README.md

 *Email Jason or Brian to sign up.
 Chart may not be up-to-date, please check the calendar for more information.

 ##<a name="makeup"></a>Make-Up Assignments
-If you have missed a class, please complete the corresponding make-up assignment below.
+If you have missed a class, please read the notes for the training in the [classes](#classes) section and complete the corresponding make-up assignment below.
 You can either make a copy of the document or download the document and edit it through Word.
 Send the completed assignment to Jason (jason@berkeleyfreeclinic.org).
 While these assignments are intended as make-up assignments, you can do some of the problems to practice some of your counseling skills.

 [T1 - Aug 1 - Training Overview | Basic Counseling Skills (OARS)] (https://docs.google.com/document/d/19NHNsXXjXxqMcX259GL64L_2DAROPiuuLHvUaBIS9XU/edit?usp=sharing)
 T2 - Aug 25 - Tenants of Harm Reduction Counseling and Behavioral Change